 Yes, as long as it is defrosted in the refrigerator and it is not left outside longer than 2 hours.

 Any type of ham can be frozen safely for indefinitely.
 However, for quality purposes, frozen ham is generally best to use within 1 to 2 months.
+There are some great side dishes for ham you can try when making ham dinner.

 You can safely thaw frozen ham in the refrigerator, in cold water, or the microwave.
 However, never defrost frozen meat outside, in the garage or basement.
 If you want to use frozen ham for a cooked dish, it is possible to throw it into the pan while still frozen.